The ScholarNet team reviews 2020, summing up a year of unimaginable change for financial aid and higher education – by the numbers.

 The number of blogs dedicated just to fun and distraction.
 In addition to our four Recipe Series blogs, we posted things like a collection of fun facts about higher ed.
 Our Win From Home Giveaway drawing for those who sent a photo of their home office.
 A blog that shared some eclectic first jobs held by the ScholarNet team.
 Plus, you got to know the ScholarNet team much better when they shared Spotify playlist faves and their favorite podcasts.

 The number of ScholarNet team members (or duos) spotlighted in this year’s blog posts.
-From new reps to Client Services, marketing, and creative team members, we wanted you to get to know us better.
+From new reps to Care Team, marketing, and creative team members, we wanted you to get to know us better.

 The number of conferences we attended before conferences began changing over to virtual events to help us all minimize the spread of COVID.
 (By comparison, in 2019, we attended 35 conferences in 26 states.)
 We missed those opportunities to see you in person, network, and convene with friends and colleagues in 2020.